What are some of the problems that can occur?

 Abdominal pain and loss of appetite

 Many children do not wish to eat or drink while they are acutely unwell during the early stages of Kawasaki Disease.
 It is particularly important to encourage your child to drink when they are in hospital to avoid dehydration.
-Your child may complain of tummy pain and possibly have vomiting and/or diarrhoea, this tends to be part of the early illness and does not usually last more than a few days.

 Dry lips and fingertip peeling